 Reservations & Rates

-Included in your angling package at the Rapids Camp Lodge is round-trip airfare from Anchorage to King Salmon, deluxe single accommodations (you get your own room), fly-out guided fishing each day (weather permitting), all gourmet meals, beer, private label wine (hard liquor is available for sale) and loaner gear (the finest rods, reels, tackle, wader and wading boots).
-Also included is the use of all amenities - hot tub, sauna, satellite television, etc. The lodge will also process salmon that you would like to keep, and have it Fed'xed to your home address so you don't have to carry it home.
+Round-trip airfare from Anchorage to King Salmon, deluxe single accommodations, fly-out guided fishing each day (weather permitting), all gourmet meals, beer, private label wine (hard liquor is available for sale) and loaner gear including waders and boots.
+Also included is the use of all amenities - hot tub, sauna, satellite television, etc. – as well as the lodge’s fish processing and shipping it back to Anchorage.

 Not included in your angling package at Rapids Camp Lodge are travel to Anchorage, Alaska sport-fishing license, private massage, and gratuities for the staff.